syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/overview.md

 ---
 layout: post
 title: Overview of Syncfusion® PDF Viewer SDK Extension | Syncfusion
-description: Learn here all about introduction on Syncfusion® PDF Viewer SDK extension for Visual Studio which made integration ease.
+description: Learn here all about the introduction to the Syncfusion® PDF Viewer SDK extension for Visual Studio, which makes integrating the PDF Viewer component easy.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug